 WooCommerce vs Prestashop ecommerce platform summary

 WooCommerce recently overtook Magento as the top e-commerce platform on the web.
-There are many reasons why this happened that you can read below, but one of the biggest benefits of this is its support base.
-Because Woocommerce is supported by so many companies and developers, finding support is relatively easy.
-Because it is an open system, more developers have access to WooCommerce and are able to develop more features into woo.
-Because it is based on PHP, one of the top three web code languages, finding a PHP developer is easier than finding a ColdFusion or Ruby developer.
+There are many reasons why this happened but one of the biggest benefits is its support base.
+WooCommerce is supported by many companies and developers so finding support is relatively easy.
+WooCommerce is open source so developers have access to WooCommerce and are able to develop more features into Woo.
+Woo is based on PHP, one of the top three web code languages, finding a PHP developer is easier than finding a ColdFusion or Ruby developer.

 WordPress has an advantage just because it has a big community behind the WordPress platform.
 User can install many extensions like themes, plugins very easy through the WordPress Repository that built-in WordPress Dashboard.
 That’s why WooCommerce has been improved the market share like that.
 With the freedom of WordPress’s platform, creating a personalized and efficient online store is easy.
 The advantage WordPress gives you is not in its e-commerce capabilities, but instead in the flexibility you need to get started quickly.

-WooCommerce isn’t an e-commerce platform.
-This means that retailers who are considering using WooCommerce must first have a WordPress website, and you’ll also need to have a configured WordPress site, hosting packages, and SSL in place before you can start selling.
+WooCommerce needs hosting packages, SSL and WordPress in place before you can start selling.
 WooCommerce also lets its users create marketing campaigns, implementing coupons, sales and other promotions easily to drive business.

 WooCommerce has a good documentation section on the WooThemes site, but they don’t provide free Help & Support.

-Unlike most of the other WordPress e-commerce plugins, WooCommerce is almost error and bug free.
-The solution is well maintained, new versions are often released even though the platform exists little bit more than a year.
-This solution is followed by a large community, new versions come out continually to improve the experience.
+Unlike most of the other WordPress e-commerce plugins, WooCommerce is almost error and bug free, well maintained and new versions are often released.
+WooCommerce is followed by a large community, new versions come out continually to improve the experience.